 Fresh shooting game when time and bullets only move when you do.
 Genius.
 The game's mechanics turn the game into more of a violent game of chess, which I dig.
 While I don't need much of an excuse for shooting a bunch of dudes in slow-mo, I really appreciated the game's story which does a good job of propelling you through the brief campaign.
 Simply put, “it's the most innovative shooter I've played in years” (play the game to get the reference!).

 6: Battlefield 1

 Who knew that a game about being a fire warden for a national park could make for such a cerebral character study?
-While you are in a truly beautiful environment, you will feel very alone at times and your only means of contact is to another woman on a walkie-talkie.
+While you are in this truly beautiful environment, you will feel very alone at times and your only means of contact is to another woman on a walkie-talkie.
 This dynamic makes for a psychological treat.
-While the ending doesn't quite hit the mark it wants to, but the journey is expertly written and almost feels like a moving graphic novel at times.
+While the ending doesn't quite hit the mark it wants to, the journey is expertly written and almost feels like a moving graphic novel at times.
 It will keep you second guessing yourself at every turn and I love that.

 4: The Witcher 3:Blood & Wine